WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How to exclude/freeze coins from coinjoin?

+Since Wasabi version [2.0.8](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.0.8) it is possible to exclude coins from participating in coinjoin in the GUI.

-This is currently not possible to do from the GUI, however one can manually exclude specific coins from coinjoin using the [excludefromcoinjoin](/using-wasabi/RPC.html#excludefromcoinjoin) RPC call.
+Alternatively, coins can be excluded from coinjoin using the [excludefromcoinjoin](/using-wasabi/RPC.html#excludefromcoinjoin) RPC call.

 ### How long does it take to make my wallet 100% private?